gasgit/TA-Project-/readme.md

 3) word list from  http://tug.ctan.org/tex-archive/syst...dt/dict/uk.zip i called uk.txt, 153222 words.

 4) word list from  https://github.com/dwyl/english-words/blob/master/words.txt, renamed wordsFromGit.txt, 354985 words.

 5) nouns list from http://www.desiquintans.com/nounlist
                    http://www.desiquintans.com/downloads/nounlist/nounlist.txt, renamed nouns.txt, 2327 words.
                    Used in a previous version

 ### Python script
 My script is (anagramSolver8.py) in this repository and it works as follows.
-The purpose of this script is to find if not the conundrum the longest words possible.
+The purpose of this script is to find a conundrum the longest words possible.

 The script will find all conundrums if any and all other words of decreasing length possible.